 If you’re done, arrange them on the left side of the sheet.
 Ranked from least scary to scariest.
 Got a nice list of things you never want to do?
 Great!

 Look at the top of your list, your least scary challenge.
 Answer the following questions about this fear:

-Got some sobering answer?
+Got some sobering answers?
+That fear doesn't look that bad anymore, does it?
 Great you know what is going to happen next :).

 Overcoming fears means confronting them.
 Not waiting till they go away – the fear is in you not out there.

 So starting at the top, you are going to face your fear!
 Circumstances allowing, go at it every day, or try at least once every 3 days.

 For example, you will approach one stranger on the street every day.
 Even if it is for two sentences.
 Your anxiety will surge.
 You will feel the fear, but approach anyway.
 You stammer for a few minutes and then it is over.
 The next day – it will feel awful as well, but the fourth day,… it is already kind of better.

 You will feel less anxious, you talk more clearly.
 Are you actually getting better?

 You got much better at confronting this specific anxiety.
 You trained yourself, by mere exposure.
 Numbing your weird psychological response and got better at a skill!
 Like approaching strangers, making phone calls or keeping a conversation going.
 Boom, Confidence Escalation at work!